-When considering continuing to adopt the going concern basis in preparing the Annual Report and consolidated regulatory accounts, the Directors have taken into account a number of factors, including the following:
+When considering continuing to adopt the going concern basis in preparing the Annual Report and consolidated financial statements, the Directors have taken into account a number of factors, including the following:

-- Management has prepared, and Directors have reviewed, updated Group forecasts for the DPC5 period which include projections and cash flow forecasts, including covenant compliance considerations.
+- Management has prepared, and the Directors have reviewed, updated Group forecasts for the DPC5 period which include projections and cash flow forecasts, including covenant compliance considerations.
 The forecasts include appropriate assumptions on the efficiencies forecast from business transformation.
-Inherent in forecasting is an element of uncertainty, our forecasts have been sensitised for possible changes in the key assumptions, including RPI and over recoveries of allowed revenue, demonstrate that there is headroom to key covenants and that sufficient resources are available within the forecast period - The Company's electricity distribution licence includes the obligation in standard condition 40 to maintain an investment grade issuer credit rating - Under section 3A of the Electricity Act 1989, the Gas and Electricity Markets Authority has a duty, in carrying out its functions, to have regard to the need to secure that licence holders are able to finance their activities, which are the subject of obligations imposed by or under Part 1 of the Electricity Act 1989 or the Utilities Act 2000
+Inherent in forecasting is an element of uncertainty, our forecasts have been sensitised for possible changes in the key assumptions, including RPI and over recoveries of allowed revenue, and demonstrate that there is sufficient headroom to key covenants and that sufficient resources are available within the forecast period - The Company's electricity distribution licence includes the obligation in standard condition 40 to maintain an investment grade issuer credit rating - Under section 3A of the Electricity Act 1989, the Gas and Electricity Markets Authority has a duty, in carrying out its functions, to have regard to the need to secure that licence holders are able to finance their activities, which are the subject of obligations imposed by or under Part 1 of the Electricity Act 1989 or the Utilities Act 2000 - The Group and Company have considerable financial resources.
+Short-term liquidity requirements are forecast to be met from the Company's normal operating cash flow.
+Further liquidity is provided by cash and short-term deposit balances.
+Furthermore, committed undrawn bank facilities are available from lenders of £80m within ENWL, - £50m in North West Electricity Networks Limited and £20m at North West Electricity Networks (Holdings) Limited which have a maturity of more than one year.
+Whilst the utilisation of these facilities is subject to gearing covenant restrictions the covenants are not forecast to pose any operational restrictions